Vedha (composer): Career

 He started his career by assisting music directors in films.
 He was a co-music director in the 1955 film Menaka along with T. G. Lingappa and C. N. Pandurangan.

-The first film he was in-charge as music director is Marma Veeran released in 1956.
+The first film he was in-charge of as music director is Marma Veeran released in 1956.
 The song Thudikkum Vaalibame sung by R. Balasaraswathi Devi in this film was a big hit.
-Usually R. Balasaraswathi is known for singing lullaby songs but this song is full of romantic love known as Sringaram.
+Usually R. Balasaraswathi was known for singing lullaby songs but this song is full of romantic love known as Sringaram.

-Nadakkaadhu Jambam Palikkadhu a song sung by T. M. Soundararajan and P. Susheela in the 1958 film Manamalai was a popular number in Radio Ceylon for a long time.
+Nadakkaadhu Jambam Palikkadhu a song sung by T. M. Soundararajan and Jamunarani in the 1958 film Manamalai was a popular number in Radio Ceylon for a long time.

 He composed music for another film in the same year.
 Anbu Enge was a successful film, music being one of the factors.
 Particularly, the number Dingiri Dingale sung by T. M. Soundararajan and P. Susheela separately as two versions, was a mega hit.
 The tune is of Baila genre.

 The song "Oraayiram Paarvaiyile" from the 1965 film Vallavanukku Vallavan was also a very popular number.
 Though the tune was lifted from Hindi, the lyrics by Kannadasan and the mesmerising voice of T. M. Soundararajan gave it a Tamil flavour.

 A song from the 1966 film Vallavan Oruvan, "Palinginaal Oru Maaligai" was an apt number for L. R. Eswari's singing talent.
 Her voice combined with Vedha's music took audience to great heights.